Cappadocia - Turkey - A Unique Topography and Whirling Dervishes

 Turkey - Cappadocia Day 1 - Monday 24th March 2014

-We flew out of a chilly Birmingham airport located in the heart of England on an early morning flight and five and half hours later landed in a very windy and freezing cold Antalya in South Eastern Turkey.
+I flew out of a chilly Birmingham airport located in the heart of England on an early morning flight and five and half hours later landed in a very windy and freezing cold Antalya in South-Eastern Turkey.
+This holiday was my first fly/coach touring holiday and I must say I was a little nervous not to be able to do my own thing.
+The holiday had been booked through my pet insurance and it was such a ridiculous price I could not resist it, £400 all in including flights, hotels, meals, and coaches.
 Antalya is the largest city on the Turkish Riviera, a Riviera which stretches for 800 miles south towards the southernmost corner of the Mediterranean Sea, boasting golden sands and clear blue warm seas.
-The average temperature in Antalya in March is supposed to be 60 degrees but on the day we arrived it was a mere 37 degrees and very windy.
-We were introduced to our coach number 367 (this was our coach for the whole week - number 367) by our guide and taken to our hotel in Alanya a small town a couple of hours drive away from the main town of Antalya.
-Our fellow travellers were a mix of interesting retirees including, Welsh farmers, fungi scientists, civil engineers, civil servants, writers, musicians and other obscure careers.
-As the days went by we gradually made a few good friends and swapped telephone numbers with a few friendly couples.
-During the first half an hour of the drive, before we drifted off to sleep, our guide regaled us with jokes and went through our six day very gruelling itinerary, which he had to change somewhat because of the exceptional cold weather for this time of year weather.
-We arrived at the hotel tired and hungry and after a really wonderful buffet dinner we all retired to bed, not in the same room I hasten to add.
+The average temperature in Antalya in March is supposed to be 60 degrees but on the day I arrived it was a mere 37 degrees and very windy.
+I was introduced to our coach number 367 (this was our coach for the whole week - number 367) by our guide and taken to our hotel in Alanya a small town a couple of hours drive away from the main town of Antalya.
+My fellow travelers were a mix of interesting retirees including, Welsh farmers, fungi scientists, civil engineers, civil servants, writers, musicians, and other obscure careers.
+As the days went by I gradually made a few good friends and swapped the odd elephone numbers.
+During the first half an hour of the drive, before I drifted off to sleep, our guide regaled us with jokes and went through our six-day very grueling itinerary, which he had to change somewhat because of the exceptionally cold weather for this time of year weather.
+We all arrived at the hotel tired and hungry and after a really wonderful buffet dinner, we all retired to bed, not in the same room I hasten to add.

 Turkey - Cappadocia Day 2 - Tuesday 25th March 2014